 - Where feasible and practicable clearly mark work area limits (e.g., with flagging or fencing), including access roads, staging and equipment storage areas, stockpile areas, equipment fueling areas, and other areas where construction activities will occur.
 Work will occur only within the marked limits. - The amount of revetment and similar materials used for bank protection and other maintenance activities will be limited to the amount necessary to meet maintenance obligations and ensure proper flood protection system integrity and function. - Remove temporary fill, construction debris, and refuse, and properly dispose of these materials following completion of any maintenance activities. - Habitats, including aquatic, will be restored to pre-project conditions wherever feasible. - All in-water work will occur between June 15 to October 31 to minimize potential for anadromous special-status fish to be present during in-water construction activities. - In-water construction work will be conducted only in dry, dewatered areas behind sheet pile cofferdams and all within one season (anticipated to be 2025).
 All construction equipment used for in-water work will be cleaned and free of invasive species.
 The cofferdams will be constructed on both sides of the BSOG facility, prior to any in-water soil-disturbing activities.
 The Sacramento River cofferdam will be constructed to an elevation high enough to avoid flooding during the construction period.
 Sutter Maintenance Yard staff will control the stage elevations downstream of the BSOG facility during the entirety of construction to avoid flooding the cofferdam on the Butte Slough side. - A fish rescue plan will be developed and implemented by DWR after plan approval by CDFW and NMFS and prior to cofferdam installation.
 The plan will reference and implement adapted fish relocation measures defined in the CDFW California Salmonid Stream Habitat Restoration Manual (Flosi et al. 1998).
 Fish trapped inside the cofferdam will be rescued before the cofferdam is completely drained as removing or excluding fish during installation is difficult and not feasible.
 Qualified biologists will capture fish within the cofferdam areas and relocate as specified in the fish rescue plan. - A qualified biologist will be onsite or on call during in-water construction activities.
 If a sensitive species is encountered during construction, activities will cease (where safely and mechanically possible) until appropriate corrective measures have been completed or it has been determined that the species will not be harmed. - A dewatering plan will be prepared by DWR and submitted to CDFW and NMFS prior to commencing dewatering activities.
-The dewatering plan will be implemented by DWR during all dewatering activities, and pump intakes will be fitted with appropriately sized NMFS-and/or CDFW-approved fish screens to prevent fish from becoming entrained.
-The dewatering plan will address fish rescue measures (consistent with CDFW/NMFS) and water quality/discharge measures consistent with objectives of the CVRWQCB. - If erosion control fabrics are used, products with plastic monofilament or cross-joints in the netting that are bound/stitched (such as straw wattles, fiber rolls, or erosion control blankets), which could trap wildlife, will not be used.
+The dewatering plan will be implemented by DWR during all dewatering activities, and pump intakes will be fitted with appropriately sized NMFS approved fish screens (according to the NOAA Fisheries West Coast Region Anadromous Salmonid Design Manual [2022]) to prevent fish from becoming entrained.
+The dewatering plan will address fish rescue measures (consistent with CDFW/NMFS) and water quality/discharge measures consistent with objectives of the CVRWQCB.